Yarlermanden/Yarlermanden/README.md

 - 👋 Hi, I’m @Yarlermanden
 - 👀 I’m interested in programming.
-Frontend, backend, databases, api endpoints, machine learning.
+Frontend, backend, databases, api endpoints, machine learning, reinforcement learning, AI.
 You name it
 - 🌱 I’m currently learning everything possible
 - 💞️ I’m looking to collaborate on all sorts of projects
 - 📫 How to reach me - linkedin: https://www.linkedin.com/in/martin-holst-874808166/